India's farmers gather record wheat crop, but cannot move it

 "We don't have any means to store wheat.
 After a recent spell of rains and hails, I'm worried about the quality of my crop," said Sukrampal, who has left a pile of wheat in the open air on his five-acre plot.

-Nearly 85% of India's farmers own less than five acres of land, so even relatively small crop losses, or any delay in payments, can affect their livelihoods.
+Nearly 85 percent of India's farmers own less than five acres of land, so even relatively small crop losses, or any delay in payments, can affect their livelihoods.

 In addition, farmers say this year's staggered sales schedule to marketing agents means they will have difficulties repaying bank loans, which are also due at this time of year and tied to the annual preparations for summer sowing.